-There were arguments about whom to designate for the role of the first colonists.
-Half of the entire population - two billion people - expressed in words their readiness, but in their souls many thought, let smeane else be first, and then I. We will still arrive.
-Children dreamed of how they will fly about there, tumble, play, and he borne in the air and in infinite ether.
+There were arguments about when to designate for the role of the first colonists.
+Half of the entire population - two billion people -- expressed in words their readiness, but in their souls many thought, Let sumeone else be first, and then I. We will still arrive.
+Children dreamed of how they will fly about there, tumble, play, and be borne in the air and in infinite ether.